luiscarlosjayk/talk-asynchronous-rust-primitives-with-tokio/.demo/slides/2_asynchronous_101/slide8.md

 Multiple tasks on same thread -> need to be managed

-Tasks careated and managed by and async runtime
+Tasks created and managed by an async runtime

 When thread is active, async runtime decides which task is executed within it